Selecting, Installing and Setting Up Your New Heat Pump

 How long do heat pumps last?

 The lifespan of a heat pump can vary depending on factors such as usage, maintenance, and quality of installation.
-On average, well-maintained heat pumps can last between 15 to 20 years or more.
+Well-maintained heat pumps can last between 15 to 20 years or more.

 Do heat pumps require regular maintenance?

-Regular maintenance is essential in ensuring your heat pump works safely and efficiently.
-This includes tasks such as cleaning or replacing filters, inspecting components for wear and tear, and checking refrigerant levels.
-A qualified intaller should schedule annual maintenance.
+Regular maintenance is essential to ensure your heat pump works safely and efficiently.
+This includes cleaning or replacing filters, inspecting components for wear and tear, and checking refrigerant levels.
+A qualified installer should schedule annual maintenance.

 Are heat pumps suitable for all types of properties?

-Heat pumps can suit a wide range of properties, including homes, offices, commercial buildings, and industrial facilities.
+Heat pumps suit various properties, including homes, offices, commercial buildings, and industrial facilities.
 However, factors such as property size, insulation levels, and available outdoor space should be considered when selecting the most appropriate type and size of heat pump.

 Do heat pumps work in cold weather?

-Yes!
 Heat pumps can work effectively in cold climates as modern models are designed to operate efficiently in a wide range of conditions.
-Learn more in our guide: Do Heat Pumps Work in Winter & Cold Weather?
+Learn more in our guide: Do heat pumps work in winter & cold weather?

-For more tips on heat pumps and the latest updates on sustainable heating solutions, visit the Ideal Heating blog.
+Visit the Ideal Heating blog for more tips on heat pumps and the latest updates on sustainable heating solutions.
 Contact us if you have any other queries - our customer service team will be happy to help.